Generic selectors

 APPENDIX C

-Dealing With Divorce—A Minister’s Role
+Dealing With Divorce—An Elder’s Role

-Remaining impartial makes it possible for the minister to help the husband and wife to reconcile (even if it ends in divorce) as well as, and just as important at times, guide the brethren (either as a congregation or individually) during this difficult time.
-Understanding how to deal with offenses in general, and betrayals in particular, is essential in helping others to address them.[38]
+Remaining impartial makes it possible for the elder to help the husband and wife to reconcile (even if it ends in divorce) as well as, and just as important at times, guide the brethren (either as a congregation or individually) during this difficult time.
+Understanding how to deal with offenses in general, and betrayals in particular, is essential in helping others to address them.[37]

 Finally, when counseling a couple for marriage that involves a prior divorce, it is important to understand the betrayal behind it.
 In the case of the offender, betrayal absolutely requires repentance both to God and the victim.
 Even if the victim refuses to forgive, the offender must be at least willing to repent to the ex-spouse.
 Discerning these situations can be difficult because they are a matter of the heart.
-Still, a minister must look for fruits of true repentance[39].
+Still, an elder must look for fruits of true repentance[38].
 Even so, God absolutely will forgive anyone who truly repents of betraying their vow to a previous marriage, thus allowing for a subsequent marriage.
 Furthermore, the offender needs to be completely open and honest about the betrayal with the potential spouse; otherwise, his or her vow could be fraudulent and invalid.

 Regarding the victim of betrayal, it is just as important to ensure that the victim has forgiven the offending spouse.
 If the offender is unwilling to offer true repentance, the victim, at a minimum, must be willing to forgive the offender.
 Sometimes, the victim is altogether unwilling to forgive the offender.
 Reconciliation is always required by God to the extent possible; otherwise an unforgiving victim will carry a heavy burden into any new marriage.
 Like an offender, an innocent victim should be open and honest with a potential spouse about the prior betrayal that led to the divorce before entering into a subsequent marriage.
 Some sins of betrayal—including abuse, sexual immorality, drug addition, alcoholism, criminal behavior, fraud, or treachery—are mentally and emotionally traumatic, thus the victim must sincerely seek God’s healing from the suffering, pain, and grief.

-Thoughts and intents of the heart, when it comes to serious matters, are usually very difficult to discern and only God can truly know them[40].
+Thoughts and intents of the heart, when it comes to serious matters, are usually very difficult to discern and only God can truly know them[39].
 It is important for any man or woman who has been through a divorce to understand that God takes vows very seriously, so truthfully communicating about a prior betrayal is vital.
 Reconciliation, a responsibility of both the offender and victim, is essential especially for any subsequent marriage.
-For the minister who mediates the marital covenant vows before God, it is just as important to examine the heart of those entering into marriage, especially after divorce, as it is with baptism.
+For the elder who mediates the marital covenant vows before God, it is just as important to examine the heart of those entering into marriage, especially after divorce, as it is with baptism.

 APPENDIX D